-The answer is simple; Morocco is safe for both the locals and the tourists.
+The answer is simple; Morocco is largely a safe country for both locals and tourists.
 But, I know you’ll still want to ask this; is Morocco safe for Americans?
 And again, the answer still remains a resounding YES.

-The country is one of the safest countries in the world for tourists.
-In the year 2019 alone, the country had over 13 million visitors making it one of the most visited countries globally.
+The country is one of the most popular and safest places in Africa for tourists.
+In the year 2019 alone, Morocco had over 13 million visitors making it one of the most visited countries globally.
 These high tourism numbers are proof of Morocco’s safety for travelers.

-Here are 10 things to know about Morocco to help you stay safe and enjoy your visit.
+Here are ten things to know about Morocco to help you stay safe and enjoy your visit.

 1. Most Mosques are Not Open to Non-Muslims

-Over 90 percent of Moroccans are Muslim.
-This means that you should expect to find mosques in almost every corner of Morocco.
-However, most of them are off-limits to anyone who is not Muslim.
+Over 90 percent of Moroccans are Muslims.
+This means you should expect to find mosques in almost every corner of Morocco.
+However, most of them are off-limits to anyone who is not a Muslim.

-This is unlike other Muslim countries in the world which allows non-Muslims to visit at least some parts of a mosque.
+This is unlike other Muslim countries that allow non-Muslims to visit at least some parts of a mosque.
 Therefore, even if Morocco is safe for non-Muslims, avoid getting into a mosque to avoid inviting trouble.

-Luckily, there is one exception for those who would like to visit one; the Hassan II Mosque in Casablanca.
+Luckily, there’s one exception for those who would like to visit one; the Hassan II Mosque in Casablanca.
 As one of the biggest mosques in the world, it is considered a tourist attraction.
 It has a capacity of over 105,000 people.

 2. Many Moroccans Are Camera Shy

-While it is common in many countries for natives to want to take photos with tourists, this doesn’t apply to Morocco.
+While it is common in many other countries for natives to want to take photos with foreign tourists, this doesn’t apply to Morocco.
 Most Moroccans are not very comfortable with people photographing them.

 However, you are allowed to photograph other things like their architecture and other physical attractions.